Bangadarshan: The "new" Bangadarshan

-In 1901, a "new" Bangadarshan was published by Saileshchandra Majumdar, with Rabindranath Tagore as its editor.
+In 1901, a "new" Bangadarshan was published by Saileshchandra Majumdar with Rabindranath Tagore as its editor.
+Tagore edited the magazine until 1905.
 This magazine carried a large number of Tagore's writings; while he had been writing short stories until now, the pressures of the magazine got him into the genre of the novel: his first full-length novel, Chokher Bali was written for serialization in the magazine, and remains one of the most famous psychological novels in Bengali literature.
 The magazine was published on a monthly basis.

 The philosophy of the magazine was similar to that of the earlier, and the aim was to fuel a budding nationalistic spirit.
-The publisher's office, called "Majumdar Agency", became a meeting point for many intellectuals and literary spirits.
+The publisher's office, called "Majumdar Library", became a meeting point for many intellectuals and literary spirits.

 During the Bangabhanga Andolan (1905 Partition of Bengal), the magazine became a hotbed of protest.
 A large number of poems from Tagore's Gitanjali period (and earlier) also came out in the magazine; this included Amar Sonar Bangla, today the national anthem of Bangladesh.